 We are developing an optofluidic version of NPS and are developing cell-tracking algorithms to measure the transient-binding interaction between surface markers and specific antibodies.
 We aim to apply this platform to point-of-care diagnosis and monitoring of cancer.

 Liquid Biopsy Platform

 We are developing a microfluidic platform which utilizes inertial forces to isolate rare cells for downstream analysis and therapeutic monitoring.

 Engineering Strategies for Studying the Neural Stem-Cell Niche

-In a collaboration with Prof. David Schaffer (Chemical and Biomolecular Engineering), we are developing novel platforms that enable us to dissect the mechanisms of niche signals on instructing single neural stem-cell fate decisions.
-One such application is investigating how neural stem cells resolve conflicting signals that promote opposing cell fates.
+In a collaboration with Prof. David Schaffer (Chemical and Biomolecular Engineering), we are developing new DNA-based patterning technologies that enable us to dissect the complex mechanisms of niche signals on instructing single neural stem-cell fate decisions.

 Patterned 3D Cell Culturing